 Staff (including temporary staff) and volunteers, are informed of our systems which support safeguarding, including this policy, as part of their induction.

-Understand and follow the procedures included in this policy, particularly those concerning referrals of cases of suspected abuse and neglect
+Understand and follow the procedures included in this policy, particularly those concerning referrals of cases of suspected abuse, neglect and exploitation

 The DSL and other staff undertake appropriate safeguarding and child protection training.